ChrisMendlasCorner.com A Cornucopia of stuff

 It is March 17th and the situation isn’t getting any better.
 People are stuck in their homes.
 The question is, “What can you do while stuck in your home?”.
+What happens when you can’t take the vacations you planned?
 One possible answer is to use Google Maps to take virtual tours.
 You can drop in anywhere on the world and ‘wander’ through the streets or delve into photos inside museums, castles and even stores.

 All you need is a computer and Internet access.
 Fire up your favorite browser and simply search for a location.
 In this case, Rome Italy.